-You may find some other answers aside from the mentioned methods here, such as format USB drive using cmd or reinstall the OS.
+You may find some other answers aside from the mentioned methods here, such as formatting the USB drive using cmd or reinstalling the OS.
 Both manners would also cause a complete data loss.
-In case that you didn't create backups beforehand, make the last effort to recover the formatted drive and recover data after system restore/reset/reinstall by using EaseUS disk data recovery software.
+In case you didn't create backups beforehand, make the last effort to recover the formatted drive and recover data after system restore/reset/reinstall by using EaseUS Data Recovery Wizard.

 Was This Page Helpful?

 Cedric Grantham is one of the senior editors of EaseUS who lives and works in Chengdu, China.
 He mainly writes articles about data recovery tutorials on PC and Mac and how-to tips for partition management.
 He always keeps an eye on new releases and loves various electronic products.

 Jean has been writing tech articles since she was graduated from university.
 She has been part of the EaseUS team for over 5 years.
 Her special focuses are data recovery, disk partitioning, data space optimization, data backup and Mac OS.
 By the way, she's an aviation fan!